 Here are the basic steps:

-Click the red box below, enter your name and email and we’ll send it straight to you!
+Click the yellow button below to DOWNLOAD the February Freebie Pack full of art templates and lessons for the month of February.
+Add your name and email and we’ll send it straight to you!

 Good timing!
 I was planning on doing a Britto heart lesson next week.
 I will show them your video 🙂 What kind of video camera do you have?
 Your videos are so crisp and beautiful.